Why Working to Extend Travel Abroad is Always Worthwhile

 it or not this was a vacation the whole time.

 If I had watched my finances a bit more closely, I would have worked at certain jobs longer and taken fewer vacations without working.
-Europe has become more expensive than I remember from previous trips, due in part to the introduction of the euro, which is now stronger than the dollar for the first time.
+Europe became more expensive.
 I spent a lot of time in Italy and Greece for many reasons: beautiful country and people, brilliant weather, and inexpensive relative to other Western European countries.

 After four months at job 4 in Italy, I had saved up enough to move on.
 I went to Dublin with the hopes of finding work and using it as a base from which to travel the rest of Ireland.
 I think I left a resume with every employer in the city that week.
 Because I was not a citizen of an EU country, when someone was about to hire me they would ask to hire my friend instead.
 She was Italian and out of the two of us looked to be the better investment.
 After a frustrating week, my friend and I moved to Cork, the second largest Irish city, on the southwestern coast.